kd2org/karadav/doc/ROADMAP.md

 ## What I'm interested in implementing

+* Support 32-bits platforms (eg. Raspberry Pi and similar): currently they are supported but only if you allow a quota of max.
+4 GB
 * Localization: allow to translate UI
 * Probably: Web files UI: Cut/Copy/Paste files and directories, like OpenCloud does (nicely)
 * Probably: Web files UI: gallery view